Enterprise Chatbot: Do You Really Need It? This Will Help You Decide

 Isn't it a waste of her potential and corporate money?

 Chatbots can be your company’s knowledge base.
 Bots can learn information about your enterprise and assist employees in a matter of seconds.
-This will cut down the time spent on manual research of relevant info and save Jennifer’s time for other tasks.
+This will reduce the time spent on manual research of relevant info and save Jennifer’s time for other tasks.

-“In a US-based survey of 500 managers, it was found that a majority of them (36%) spend in the range of 3-4 hours per day on administrative tasks, such as responding to emails and submitting expense claims.”
+“In a US-based survey of 500 managers, it was found that a majority of them (36%) spend 3-4 hours per day on administrative tasks, such as responding to emails and submitting expense claims.”

 Can you imagine how many CV’s and information your recruiters have to analyze every day?